RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

     If OTOBO runs inside a Docker container, keep the default settings *localhost* for the OTRS server and */opt/otobo/var/tmp/copied_otrs* for the OTRS home directory.
-This is the path of the data that was copied in step 3b).
+This is the path of the data that was copied in the optional step.

 .. note::